noendscripting/class-demo/README.md

 ### Encryption AND Backup

-- Deploy VM with backup and encryotion via class-vm-demo.json template
+- Deploy VM with backup and encryotion via class-vm-demo.json template.

 >This will create VM in SharedSubnet of the Hub Vnet and VM will be subject to NSG and Route Tables